DO YOU KNOW?

 Commonest cause of ESRD is Diabetes Mellitus; it accounts for 30%-40% of patients with ESRD.
 The other common causes in India are hypertension (14%–22%) and chronic glomerulonephritis (16%-20%).

 Acute Kidney failure can occur following severe infection, severe diarrhea and vomiting with dehydration, extensive burns, poisoning with toxic chemicals or drugs or as an allergic reaction to certain medication and this is often a temporary situation.
 Here, often- timely treatment can retrieve the kidneys to near normalcy.

 Children also suffer from ESRD.
-In this patient population, the most common causes of renal failure are obstructive nephropathy (conditions causing obstruction to urinary flow that subsequently results in impaired kidney function), reflux nephropathy (impaired kidney function resulting from back flow of urine from urinary bladder into the kidneys) and chronic glomerulonephritis.
-These three account for 75% of cases of ESRD
+In this patient population, the most common causes of renal failure are obstructive nephropathy (conditions causing obstruction to urinary flow that subsequently results in impaired kidney function), reflux nephropathy (impaired kidney function resulting from backflow of urine from urinary bladder into the kidneys) and chronic glomerulonephritis.
+These three accounts for 75% of cases of ESRD

 The options include maintenance hemodialysis (MHD), continuous ambulatory peritoneal dialysis (CAPD) and renal transplantation (RT).

 Only 10% of new ESRD patients undergo one of these treatment options; 69% undergo MHD, 15% CAPD and 16% RT.
 Cost of dialysis per month could sometimes amount to the entire family income per month or even more than that.

 Most of the kidney diseases in children are due to common treatable causes.
 The main advantage in a child’s kidney is that as a growing kidney, it has got the capacity to recover if timely treatment is administered.
 Whereas an adult kidney in which the process of damage had commenced in early childhood, but went undiagnosed, can succumb to irreversible damage.